zanagen/spring-gumball/README.md

         #kubectl get services -o wide
 ```

-7. Commit the new file to the main branch.
+8. Commit the new file to the main branch.
 This file will be created in the `spring-gumball/.github/workflows/` folder.

-8. Navigate to the `Code` tab, and click on the `deployment.yaml` file.
-Change the number of replicas from `4` to `2` and commit changes.

 9. Navigate to the `Actions` tab, and wait for the yellow indicator to turn `green`.
 If the indicator is `yellow`, this means the job is running, and if the indicator is `red`, then the job failed.